 Every gamer dreams of building the gaming PC that they have always wanted, but we know that it comes with quite a high budget for that.
-But did you know that with only $300 in your bank, you can already build a decent gaming computer of your own?
+But did you know that with only $300 in your bank, you can already build a decent $300 gaming pc of your own?
 With only 300 dollars, you can create your computer to play most of the modern games today.

 The 3200G model, AMD’s entry-level APU, is equipped with Radeon Vega 8 Graphics that can handle low to medium game settings like Fortnite and CS: GO, one of the most classic yet popular video games for players across the globe.